alejotsv/pagination-api/README.md

 Pagination is a technique frequently seen in HTTP API's to make working with large data sets more manageable.

 This API was designed using Javascript, MongoDB, Mongoose, Express.js, and Node.js.
-It has been deployed and is ready to use at https://md-my-apps.herokuapp.com/apps.
+The endpoint for this API has been deployed and is ready to use from https://md-my-apps.herokuapp.com/apps.

 This tool was built according to the following parameters: